Ilka Grüning: German career

 In 1923, she portrayed Frau Gött in Max Mack's The Beautiful Girl.
 Later that year, she portrayed the wife of Johann Friedrich Schiller in Friedrich Schiller - The Young Poet.
 Next she played Rosalindes' mother in Max Mack's Die Fledermaus (this was the fifth film she did with the German director).
 In 1924, she appeared in F.W.
 Murnau's drama The Grand Duke's Finances (this was the third film she made with Murnau).

 In 1925, Grüning appeared in the silent Joyless Street, directed by Georg Wilhelm Pabst, which featured a 20-year-old Greta Garbo.
 The following year, Grüning appeared in her third Pabst' movie Secrets of a Soul.
 In 1927, Grüning appeared in Hello Caesar! which S.Z.
 Sakall helped write.
 Later that year, she and Sakall appeared together in Family Gathering in the House of Prellstein.

 In 1929, Grüning appeared in her first sound film: Melody of the Heart.
 It was three years before she appeared in another film.
 In 1932, she received a part in Max Neufeld's Hasenklein kann nichts dafür, which was her last movie in Germany.
 It was nine years before she appeared in another movie.

 American career

 Grüning, had played Strindberg and Ibsen for Austrian director Max Reinhardt and had run the second most important drama school in Berlin, left 1938 Germany after Hitler and the Nazis came to power.
 After arriving in America in February 1939, she received help from the European Film Fund in resettling to America.

-Sometime in the 1930s, she left Germany for Paris, France, and, in 1939, sailed from LeHavre on the S/S Paris, arriving at the Port of New York on February 8, 1939.
-It was her first time in America.
 With the outbreak of World War II and the need for older German women for war movies, Grüning started receiving parts.
 Her first Hollywood movie was in 1941 as Erwin Kalser's husband in Warner Bros.' war drama Underground, starring Philip Dorn, Martin Kosleck and Ludwig Stössel (who played her husband in Casablanca).

 Grüning was busy in 1942.
 First, Grüning appeared in Kings Row, Dangerously They Live, Friendly Enemies the Sonja Henie film Iceland, and Desperate Journey.